 When driving with a child seat on the front passenger seat, always double-check the status of the passenger front airbag to confirm that it is OFF.

-To protect an adult subsequently occupying the front passenger seat, check to verify that the passenger front airbag is ON.
+To protect an adult subsequently occupying the front passenger seat, always double-check the passenger front airbag to confirm that it is ON.